CasntS/Atividade1/README.md

 College Algorithm and Programming Activity

-I created the code from the ground, I understand how valuable is the comments on a code and I learned in this subject how to create atributes and variables in C.
+I created the code from the ground, I understood how valuable is the comments on a code and I learned in this subject how to create atributes and variables in C.